Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-23 00:28:47
+Last Updated: 2025-06-24 00:26:39

-To succeed in your mission, you must have single-minded devotion to your goal.
+It'S Better To Be A Lion For A Day Than A Sheep All Your Life.

-By Abdul Kalam
+By Elizabeth Kenny